Promoting Awareness of the Dangers of Distracted Driving

 Anyone who has a driver’s license should be fully aware of how dangerous distracted driving can be, yet millions of drivers continue to engage in texting, talking on the phone, using apps, or even taking selfies while they are behind the wheel of a motor vehicle.
 According to the National Highway Traffic Safety Administration (NHTSA), these distracted drivers caused an estimated 391,000 injuries and took 3,477 lives in the United States in 2015 alone.
 Despite efforts by advocacy groups to educate drivers and increasingly strict state laws prohibiting texting or cell phone use while driving, the number of distracted driving accidents, injuries, and tragedies is not decreasing.

 The Centers for Disease Control and Prevention (CDC) reports that about 1,000 people sustain injuries and nine people lose their lives in distracted driving accidents each day in the United States.
 This is a major health crisis, however, it does not have to be.
 Drivers have the choice to remain focused on the road and to keep their smartphones and other devices silent and tucked away when driving.

-The law office of Polito & Associates, LLC wants everyone to arrive at their destinations safely in Connecticut and, therefore, wants to help spread awareness of the devastating effects of distracted driving.
+The law office of Polito & Harrington, LLC wants everyone to arrive at their destinations safely in Connecticut and, therefore, wants to help spread awareness of the devastating effects of distracted driving.
 We also believe in the importance of education and strive to assist students to achieve their goals despite the high cost of higher education.
 For these reasons, our firm is holding an essay contest regarding distracted driving and the selected winner will receive a $2,500 scholarship.